greatxue/coding_language/cpp_tut/16_cpp_set.md

  * Implementation notes: isSubsetOf
  * --------------------------------
  * The implementation of the high-level functions does not require knowledge
- * of the underlying representation
+ * of the underlying representation.
  */

 template <typename ValueType>